collinbarrett/wp-vps-build-guide/README.md

 14. Work in progress...
 99. TBD
 	- Delete ufw rule for port 80 once full-site TLS is configured.

-100. Ongoing Maintenance
+## Ongoing Maintenance
-	- When nginx, ngx_pagespeed, or OpenSSL have a new release, repeat step 13.
+- Whenever nginx, ngx_pagespeed, or OpenSSL have a new release, repeat step 13.